Last updated: September 2016

 Apps for smart phones and tablets that allow for easy data collection.
 No more paper surveys and data entry.

-Platforms to communicate with your clients and beneficiaries through SMS.
-No more phone calls, fewer physical visits.
+Platforms to communicate with your clients and beneficiaries through SMS and voice calling.
+Efficient time, fewer physical visits.

 Tools to compile and communicate events and reports through an online map.

 Remote, GPS-enabled sensors to measure use of cookstoves, water filters and other devices.

 Tools to digest, crunch, and analyze thousands of data entries and present them in the form of interactive live dashboard using simple steps.